 For sports enthusiasts, Chapala has a yacht club, several good tennis courts, a few beautifully maintained soccer fields and a bullring, as well as fully-equipped health clubs.
 In recent years, the citizens of Mexico have become much more health conscious, and the town of Chapala reflects this new trend.

 Near the lakeshore sits a quaint quay that sports several of the best seafood restaurants in all of Mexico.
+People from Guadalajara and other towns around come on Sundays to enjoy a nice shrimp cocktail and all that these restaurants offer.

 The new and the old are harmoniously integrated in Chapala, and it is not unusual to find a modern facility nestled in between two stately residences whose histories go back several hundred years.
 The past is well preserved, and hints of village history can be found around nearly every corner.